bb-qq/r8152/.github/ISSUE_TEMPLATE/custom.md

 ### Description of your environment

-> - connect directly to a PC or using a hub
+> - connect directly to a PC or using a Ethernet switch
 >     - PC: NIC model name or chipset name
->     - Hub: model name
+>     - Ethernet switch: model name
 > - cable category (Cat.5e or Cat.6 or Cat.7)

 ### Output of ``dmesg`` command

 ````
-(paste output here)
+(paste output here, or attach as a file)
 ````

 ### Output of ``lsusb`` command